flumeapp/help.flumeapp.com/views/upload.md

 - Tap the carousel <img src="/views/assets/carousel.png" width="20" height="20" /> button in the [Touch Bar.](//misc/touchbar.md)

 > **[info]**
-> Carousel posts can only be uploaded in square (1:1) aspect ratio.
+> Carousel posts can only be uploaded in square (1:1) aspect ratio currently.
 Flume will force this ratio when toggling to a carousel post, however the [cropping region can still be adjusted.](#cropping---resizing)

 ------